Ant-Inspired Density Estimation via Random Walks: Acknowledgements

 \section{Acknowledgements}

-We thank Amartya Shankha Biswas, Christopher Musco, and Mira Radeva for helpful discussions.
-This work was partially supported by NSF Grants BIO-1455983 and CCF-1461559, the NSF Center for Science of Information grant CCF-0939370, and AFOSR grant FA9550-13-1-0042. \fi
+We thank Amartya Shankha Biswas, Christopher Musco, and Mira Radeva for useful discussions.
+We also thank Yehuda Afek, Ziv Bar-Joseph, and Amos Korman for many helpful comments and suggestions.
+We thank Yury Polyanskiy for pointing our a bug in our original proofs, which assumed independence of collision counts between agents.
+This bug has been corrected in this writeup.
+Research was supported by NSF Grants BIO-1455983 and CCF-1461559, NSF CSoI grant CCF-0939370, and AFOSR grant FA9550-13-1-0042.
+Cameron Musco was partially supported by an NSF graduate student fellowship.